 - In the lower-right corner of the page, click Set Whitelist and Next.

-- Ignore: skips the precheck for empty destination databases.
+- Ignore: skips the check for empty destination databases.

-Warning If you select Ignore, the data records in the source database overwrite the data records with the same keys in the destination database.
+Warning If you select Ignore, the data records in the source database overwrite the data records that have the same keys in the destination database.

-- Select databases from the Available section and click the icon to move the databases to the Selected section.
+- Select one or more databases from the Available section and click the icon to move the databases to the Selected section.

 - You can select only databases as the objects to be synchronized.
 You cannot select keys as the objects to be synchronized.